BenNesson/DevBlog/content/about/index.md

 [^11]: Mostly causing trouble and weird shenanigans, but _a lot_ of shenanigans
 [^12]: The only automation technology I could _count on_ to be available regardless of platform in my time at Microsoft.
 I have done orders of magnitude more batch scripting than anyone should ever have had to.
 I have scripts that write other scripts
 [^13]: I just think it's neat, you know?
+[^14]: I.e., modulo any of the innumerable buttholes who are determined to shove LLM garbage into every piece of software in the world managing to sneak some LLM garbage into a tool I use without me realizing it